ruilisi/react-media-previewer/README.md

 ## Purpose

 `react-media-previewer` is to create a previewer that is compatible with viewing various media files by one click.
 It is a component built with React and Typescript.
-In order to preview media files such as images, video and audio, we made it.
+In order to preview media files such as image, video, audio and PDF, we made it.

 ## Installation